EXCLUSIVE-Apollo, Sixth Street no longer in talks to finance Twitter deal -sources

 By Chibuike Oguh

-NEW YORK, Oct 5 (Reuters) - Apollo Global Management Inc APO.Nand Sixth Street, which were looking to provide financing to Elon Musk earlier this year for his proposed buyout of Twitter Inc TWTR.N, are no longer in talks with the billionaire entrepreneur, according to two sources familiar with the matter.
+NEW YORK, Oct 5 (Reuters) - Apollo Global Management Inc APO.N and Sixth Street Partners, which were looking to provide financing to Elon Musk earlier this year for his proposed $44 billion buyout of Twitter Inc TWTR.N, are no longer in talks with the billionaire entrepreneur, according to two sources familiar with the matter.

-Musk and Twitter are in litigation after the entrepreneur initially pulled his offer to buy the company are in talks to end the case and clear the way for the $44 billion deal to close.
+Earlier this year, Apollo was in talks to provide preferred equity financing for the deal, alongside Sixth Street, sources had previously told Reuters.

+Apollo, Sixth Street and other investors were looking to commit over $1 billion in financing for the deal at the time.

 Twitter and Musk did not immediately respond to request for comment, while Apollo and Sixth Street declined to comment.

-Sixth Street was part of the talks, where the investors were looking at providing about $1 billion for the deal.

-Those talks have ended, according to the sources familiar with the matter on Wednesday.
+Musk's U-turn on buying Twitter could not have come at a worse time for the banks funding a large portion of the $44 billion deal and they could be facing significant losses due to an unfavorable financing environment, Reuters reported on Tuesday.

+Musk is expected to provide much of the $44 billion through funds he has raised by selling down his stake in electric vehicle maker Tesla Inc TSLA.O and by leaning on equity financing from large investors, while major banks have committed to provide $12.5 billion of debt financing.

-(Reporting by Chibuike Oguh in New York; Writing by Anirban Sen; Editing by Mark Porter and Marguerita Choy)
+(Reporting by Chibuike Oguh in New York; Writing by Anirban Sen; Editing by Marguerita Choy and Christopher Cushing)

 ((Anirban.Sen@thomsonreuters.com; Twitter: @asenjourno; Reuters Messaging: Signal/Telegram/Whatsapp - +1-646-705-9409))